 Liquidmetal Coatings’ materials possess an amorphous atomic structure with no discernible patterns.
 In contrast to crystalline metal structures, an amorphous atomic structure is random.
 As such, properties superior to the limits of crystalline structures are achieved.

 In the Crystalline Structure vacancies can collect and form voids within the material.
 Dislocations are the source of movement under load that prevents crystalline alloys from achieving the theoretical strength inherent in an atom-to-atom bond.
 Boundaries are very active in relation to surface energy and promote corrosion and chemical reactions such as oxidation and sulfidation.

 In the Amorphous Structure alloy coatings form a structure very different from crystalline alloy coatings.
 In the amorphous structure, atoms are randomly placed in a continuous coating, obviating the corrosion-path grain boundaries.
 The lack of dislocations leads to favorable wear resistance to abrasive particles and metal-to-metal contact, non work-hardening, machinability and leads to a low coefficient of friction, near theoretical strength (and hardness) and outstanding resistance to cavitation.
-The lack of boundaries leads to improved corrosion resistance and resistance to reaction at elevated temperature (oxidation, sulfidation).
+The lack of boundaries leads to improved corrosion resistance and resistance to reaction at elevated temperatures (oxidation, sulfidation).